wfsyre/tribe-workout-bots/README.md

 4. Psql installed (you can uninstall once you have set up the database)

 ## Create the Slack App
-Start by heading over to https://api.slack.com/, clicking "Start Building," and then proceed to name your bot and add it to your workspace.
+Start by heading over to [the slack api docs](https://api.slack.com/), clicking **Start Building**, and then proceed to name your bot and add it to your workspace.
 Your app has now been officially created!

 ## Setting up Heroku
 Head to Heroku and, upon logging in, you should be presented with a list of your preexisting apps.
-Towards the top right, click "New" and then select "Create new app."
+Towards the top right, click **New** and then select **Create new app**.
 Name your app accordingly, the US region is fine and you don't need to add it to any pipelines.

 In the Deploy tab now, select Github as your deployment method.
 You will have to connect your Github account to Heroku.
 Then link the app to the cloned repository.
 I recommend setting up automatic deploys below this.
 You can deploy your app shortly after as well!

-Once your app has been deployed, clicking "Open app" will now send you to a page with a URL something like <your-app-name>.herokuapp.com.
+Once your app has been deployed, clicking **Open app** will now send you to a page with a URL something like _your-app-name_.herokuapp.com.
 Keep this URL handy, as you will need while setting up your app in Slack.

 ### Config Vars
 Now is the time to input the config vars the app needs.
-Head over to the "Settings" tab and click "Reveal Config Vars."
+Head over to the **Settings** tab and click **Reveal Config Vars**.
 You should see the DATABASE_URL there already; Heroku will automatically input that for you.
-For this app, you need the BOT_OAUTH_ACCESS_TOKEN and OAUTH_ACCESS_TOKEN.
+For this app, you need the **BOT_OAUTH_ACCESS_TOKEN** and **OAUTH_ACCESS_TOKEN**.
 You can get these from Slack by:

 1. Navigate to api.slack.com, and get to your app's page
 2. On the left sidebar, select "OAuth & Permissions" under "Features"
-3. There, you will find your BOT_OAUTH_ACCESS_TOKEN and OAUTH_ACCESS_TOKEN labelled as such.
+3. There, you will find your **BOT_OAUTH_ACCESS_TOKEN** and **OAUTH_ACCESS_TOKEN** labelled as such.
-4. Copy each token, navigate to Heroku, and paste them as values for their respective key: BOT_OAUTH_ACCESS_TOKEN or OAUTH_ACCESS_TOKEN
+4. Copy each token, navigate to Heroku, and paste them as values for their respective key: **BOT_OAUTH_ACCESS_TOKEN** or **OAUTH_ACCESS_TOKEN**
-5. Create a config var named ENABLE_CALENDAR and set the value to either "True" or "False"
+5. Create a config var named **ENABLE_CALENDAR** and set the value to either **True** or **False** (set to false if you are not familiar with this)
-6. Create a config var named ADMIN_ID and set the value to the slack id of the person or people in charge of the bot.
+6. Create a config var named **ADMIN_ID** and set the value to the slack id of the person or people in charge of the bot.
 They will have access to special admin commands.
-They will look like "UNSD1MM6G" and multiple can be added if you seperate with a comma
+They will look like *UNSD1MM6G* and multiple can be added if you seperate with a comma
-7. create a config var named VERBOSITY and set the value to 1.
+7. create a config var named **VERBOSITY** and set the value to **1**.
     a.
 This variable controls how often the bot will post to its debugging channel. at level 0 it will post everything, 1 will post only info or error, 2 will post only errors and 3 will post nothing.
 If a message does not get posted it will be written to the heroku logs instead

 ### Provisioning and Setting up Database